openthread/spinel-spec/core/detail-properties-core.md

 * Units: Enumeration
 * Post-Reset Value: `HOST_POWER_STATE_ONLINE`

-Describes the current power state of the *OS*.
-This property is used by the OS to inform the NCP when it has changed power states.
+Describes the current power state of the *AP*.
+This property is used by the AP to inform the NCP when it has changed power states.
 The NCP can then use this state to determine which properties need asynchronous updates.
-Enumeration is encoded as a single unsigned octet.
+Enumeration is encoded as a single unsigned byte.

 The following table enumerates the standard codes and their significance.